nima-naderloui/nima-naderloui.github.io/_pages/about.md

   <h2>👋 About Me</h2>
   <p>I'm Nima, (Farsi: نیما).
 I'm a 2nd-year PhD student at the Computer Science and Eng. department of UConn, where I am advised by <a href="https://yhongcs.github.io/">Prof. Yuan Hong</a> and a member of <a href="https://yhongcs.github.io/people.html">DataSec Lab</a>.</p>

-I'm interested in deeply understanding how AI models behave and are applied in practice.
-I'm passionate about investigating the privacy and safety risks of AI systems, particularly those stemming from design choices, model behaviors, and deployment strategies.
-Right now, I’m all about digging into AI models 🕵️‍♂️, finding what breaks, and uncovering hidden vulnerabilities that others might miss — but always curious and open to learning how to patch things up 🛠️ when needed.
+  <p>I'm interested in deeply understanding how AI models behave and are applied in practice.
+I'm passionate about investigating the privacy and safety risks of AI systems, particularly those stemming from design choices, model behaviors, and deployment strategies.</p>

+  <p>Right now, I’m all about digging into AI models 🕵️‍♂️, finding what breaks, and uncovering hidden vulnerabilities that others might miss — but always curious and open to learning how to patch things up 🛠️ when needed.
 Please contact me if you had any ideas we can discuss!</p>
 </div>

 <!-- News Section -->